 02 Oct Report Links “Horn-Like” Growth on Back of Skull to Phone and Computer Use

 The title sounds like a tag line for a new movie or piece of artwork.
 New research states that permanent bone structure changes take place at the back of the skull as a result of extended amounts of time in a forward head posture position.
-This causing a growth on back of skull.
+This causing a growth on back of the skull.
 Authors of the study attribute the cause of the increased amount of forward head posture to increased time on technology devices such as phones and computers.

 Are we really growing horns??